androlekss/quit/README.md

 - Added a setting to control whether confirmation dialogs are shown before performing actions.

+## What’s new in 0.1.2

+- Added a setting to choose a custom icon for the docklet.

 ## License

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
 See the LICENSE file for details.